-In 2020, the nib Newcastle Knights will wear a special jersey for Indigenous Round, designed by talented local Aboriginal artist Tyler Smith.
+In 2021, the nib Newcastle Knights will once again wear a special jersey for Indigenous Round, designed by talented local Aboriginal artist Tyler Smith.

-A collaborative production, Knights NRL players Connor Watson, Edrick Lee and Gehamat Shibasaki also provided ideas and feedback towards the final design.
+A collaborative production which took place in early 2020, Knights NRL players Connor Watson, Edrick Lee and Gehamat Shibasaki also provided ideas and feedback towards the final design.

 "It's our history.
 It's our culture.
 It's an opportunity to educate."

 In creating a deeper bond to the region and its people, Smith enlisted the assistance of four young Indigenous detainees through his art program at Frank Baxter Youth Justice Centre.

 The design of the jersey represents the local landscape of Newcastle, the wider region and also incorporates the handprints of the three players.

 This varied environment, from extensive forested areas to the south-west and north-west of the greater Newcastle area, to the beautiful coast and beaches that stretch from the Hawkesbury River to the Queensland border, are all a feature of the design.